 Run and Results

-Instructions for running the model and discussion of key results
+Instructions for running the model and discussion of key results.

 To explore the camera performance, we tested the system under different ambient illumination conditions as day and night with/without a lamp.

-Step 1: Lens system design with Zemax OpticStudio
+Step 1: Lens system design with Zemax OpticStudio - (not covered in this article)

 Step 2: Speos Simulation